Canal 12 (Salvadoran TV channel): The new generation

 In May 1996 a strategic alliance was signed with the second most important Mexican television station: TV Azteca.
 As a result of this alliance, on Wednesday, 1 January 1997, TV Azteca acquired 75 percent of the shares of Canal 12 and became the majority shareholder, in partnership with Jorge Emilio Zedán and the Salvadoran-Palestinian entrepreneur, Armando Bukele Kattán.
 With this change, Channel 12 becomes TV Doce and Noticiero a Día is now called Noticiero Hechos, still a reference of Salvadoran television.

-The changes that were made within the new administration, allowed TV Doce to have the capacity to cover the entire country with a 100% digital signal - under the American standard ATSC and from 2017 under the Japanese-Brazilian standard SBTVD or ISDB-Tb -, resulting in a high quality image for viewers.
-TV Doce was one of the first channels to achieve this quality leadership in Central America.

 In September 1999, TV Doce became the first Salvadoran channel capable of reporting on the People's Republic of China, and in November 2000 it was the only Salvadoran media outlet that conducted an exclusive interview with Cuban leader Fidel Castro.